Table of Contents

 Why can’t our existing MSP or local HR consultant handle this?

 Behavioral health carries regulatory obligations that generalists are not built for.
-A standard MSP does not manage HIPAA Security Rule risk analysis documentation, 42 CFR Part 2 controls, or BAAs against OCR enforcement standards, and Sophos data shows 42% of healthcare ransomware victims cited insufficient cybersecurity capacity as a root cause.
+A standard MSP does not manage HIPAA Security Rule risk analysis documentation, 42 CFR Part 2 controls, or BAAs against OCR enforcement standards.
+Sophos’s 2025 healthcare report found that 42% of healthcare ransomware victims cited a lack of people and capacity as a root cause, and OCR’s July 2025 $225,000 settlement with Deer Oaks hinged on the absence of an accurate and thorough risk analysis.
 A general HR consultant does not write supervision policies for licensed clinicians, mandated reporter protocols, or substance use policies for employees in recovery that hold up under a CARF survey.
-Behavioral health-specific expertise is the line that matters.

 What states does Atlantic Health Strategies serve?

 AHS provides fractional executive and MSO services to behavioral health and addiction treatment operators across multiple states, with active engagements in Florida, Tennessee, Texas, Utah, Arizona, Georgia, and the Carolinas, among others.
-We do not provide ABA or autism services.
+AHS does not provide ABA or autism services, and does not operate in California or New York.
 We work with single-site startups, multi-site operators, and turnaround situations across residential, PHP, IOP, and outpatient levels of care.